-To use the standard method for calculating the home office deduction, you would need to know your client’s actual expenses and the square footage of the space as a percentage of the total in the home.
+To use the standard method for calculating the home office tax deduction, you would need to know your client’s actual expenses and the square footage of the space as a percentage of the total in the home.
 The process is somewhat complicated.
 For this reason, many tax preparers and their clients prefer to use the simplified method instead.

 How to calculate the home office deduction (simplified method)